What Medigap Policies Cover

 You must pay a monthly premium to the private insurance company for your Medigap policy in addition to the monthly Part B premium that you pay to Medicare.

-How Medigap Policies Work
+How Medigap policies work

 You must have Medicare Part A and Part B (Original Medicare) to buy a Medigap policy, which you can purchase from any insurance company that is licensed in the state where you live.
-If you have a Medicare Part C Advantage Plan, then you cannot purchase this type of policy.
+If you have a Medicare Advantage (Part C) plan, then you cannot purchase this type of policy.

 Once you have Original Medicare plus a Medigap policy, Medicare will pay its fair share of the Medicare-approved amounts for covered health care costs and then the Medigap policy picks up its share.

-Cost of Medigap Policies
+Cost of Medigap policies

 The cost of Medigap policies varies widely depending on the benefits of the plan and the age and gender of the individual who enrolls.
 There can even be differences in premiums charged by various companies for exactly the same coverage.